CDM 2015: your essential guide to Designer duties

 Peter Waxman, Multiplex CDM

 Peter Waxman, director of CDM at Multiplex Construction, has been a RIBA Chartered architect for nearly 30 years, and has undertaken the coordination of CDM for over nineteen years.
 He has delivered more than 200 successful CDM projects and he has extensive experience in providing CDM workshops to architects and other construction professionals.
 Peter is a Technical Member of IoSH and an incorporated member of the APS (2015).
 He also holds a further master’s degree in Art and Architecture.
 Peter is a member of the RIBA Health and Safety Expert Panel and the APS’ London Regional Committee.

-Elizabeth Parrott, Multiplex CDM
+Alan Mead, Multiplex CDM